 1. Create new medical images

-Generative AI, especially models like Generative Adversarial Networks (GANs), can be trained to generate synthetic medical images that mimic real-world X-rays, MRIs, or CT scans.
-These images that are created with synthetic data, have several important applications in healthcare:
+Generative AI, especially Generative Adversarial Networks (GANs), can be trained to generate synthetic medical images that mimic real-world X-rays, MRIs, and CT scans.
+These images that are created with synthetic data have several important applications in healthcare:

-• Data augmentation for AI models: Training AI systems to diagnose medical conditions requires large datasets.
-Generative AI can produce synthetic but highly accurate images to augment limited datasets to improve the accuracy of diagnostic models without compromising privacy.
+- Data augmentation for AI models: Training AI systems to diagnose medical conditions requires large datasets.
+Generative AI can produce synthetic, highly accurate images to augment limited datasets, thereby improving the accuracy of diagnostic models without compromising privacy.

-• De-identification of data: By generating synthetic images that retain key clinical features but do not belong to any actual patient, healthcare systems can share these images without violating privacy laws like HIPAA, therefore facilitating broader research and collaboration.
+- De-identification of data: By generating synthetic images that retain key clinical features but do not belong to any actual patient, healthcare systems can share these images without violating privacy laws such as HIPAA, thereby facilitating broader research and collaboration.

 Research has shown the effectiveness of synthetic images in medical imaging analysis.
 For example, a study in Nature Biomedical Engineering demonstrated that GAN-generated synthetic retinal images were just as effective as real images in training a deep learning model for diabetic retinopathy detection.1

-Despite the advancement with synthetic medical data, there are still limitations such as privacy and ethical considerations.
+Despite advances in synthetic medical data, there are still limitations, such as privacy and ethical considerations.
 To overcome these challenges, a 2024 study, MAISI (Medical AI for Synthetic Imaging), utilized diffusion models to generate high-resolution synthetic 3D CT images.

-The experimental findings demonstrate that MAISI can generate lifelike, anatomically precise images across various body regions and conditions, highlighting its strong potential to address challenges through the use of synthetic data (See the image below).
+The experimental findings demonstrate that MAISI can generate lifelike, anatomically precise images across various body regions and conditions, highlighting its strong potential to address challenges through synthetic data (See the image below).

 Figure 1: (a) A high-resolution CT scan generated by MAISI with its segmentation overlay, shown in axial, sagittal, and coronal views. (b) A 3D rendering focused on bone structures, highlighting the realism of the generated scan.2